DanJunior78/Repetier-Server-Telegram-Bot/README.md

 Please be aware of differences in the platform (Windows and Linux).

 You can reduce the program size by deleting languages in the folder ./locale (But i would not recommend it, there are still only 3 languages inside...a few kB of your HD)

-# Version History:
-Use always the new Python file and the latest JSON configuration file ( if version < V1.0.2).
-Please download always locale Folder (language files) too.

-V03: First Release

-V04: Bugfixes, New functions for showing messages, quick commands, command to ExtCommand after printing and cooling down the extruder, reduced messages
-  Please use new Configuration JSON or if you know how to modifiy your existing.
-Check for differences.

-V05.000: Bugfixes, implemented FR001: Send picture after print finished, removed telegram message - repetier server message due to exceeding telegram bot limits, which will be fixed in V1.0.0, which will be the next version of my software.

-V1.0.2:
-Exchange of the core. new functions, better user experience, more stability, easy handling for debug information (and sending it to the support), setup tool for windows.
-Please exchange all files if you have used a former version of this program.
-In future it will auto update the config file without renewing this file (nothing lasts as long as each change, lol)

-V1.0.3:
-Bugfix for Gifs on a linux machine.
-Otimization of the Gif on Linux not possible.

 # Additional information & support request